serma-safety-security/Flipper-Zero-CAN-FD-HS-HW/README.md

 ## License:

-This project is licensed under the TODO.
-See `LICENSE` file for details.
+This project is licensed under the MIT See `LICENSE` file for details.

 # Acknowledgments: